Updated July 2024

 Do I need a recruitment specialist?

-No, you don’t need a recruitment specialist.
-However, using one may help speed up the process and make it more efficient.
-Typically they have experience working with different companies and understand what kind of person would be a good fit.
-If you decide to use a specialist, make sure they are familiar with the laws governing recruitment in your area.
+Using a dedicated recruiter in your recruitment plan can speed up the hiring process and make it more efficient.
+Recruiters have experience working with different companies and understand what kind of person would be a good fit.

 How do I develop an internal talent pipeline?